Who is eligible for PSAs on WLRH?

 When describing something in value neutral terms you will be describing the actual event, product or service exactly as it is without embellishing language.
-Here's an example of what is allowable:

-"The Such and Such organization will present their annual spring concert this Saturday at 6 PM, and will feature the music of Grammy winning artist, So and So.
+The XYZ Organization will present its annual spring concert this Saturday at 6 PM, and will feature the music of Grammy winning artist, Dude.
 Lawn chairs, coolers and blankets will keep you comfortable under the night sky.
-Information at 555-1234."
+Information at 555-1234.

 Here's an example of the same one that is not allowable:

-"The Such and Such organization, one of the leading organizations of it's kind, will present their fantastic annual spring concert this Saturday at 6 PM, featuring the country's favoriteartist, Grammy winning So and So.
+The XYZ Organization, one of the leading organizations of its kind, will present its fantastic annual spring concert this Saturday at 6 PM, featuring the country's favorite artist, Grammy winning Dude.
 Lawn chairs, coolers and blankets will keep you comfortable under the night sky.
-Information at 555-1234."
+Information at 555-1234.

 Calls to Action

 Calls to Action are, perhaps, the most common offense made in PSAs.
-The FCC disallows calls to action on public broadcasting stations.
+The FCC disallows calls to action on non-commercial broadcasting stations.
 A Call to Action is a statement or phrase that commands or invites someone to action.

 Example 1)"Bring lawn chairs and blankets."

 The word "bring" is a call to action, you are telling a listener to "bring" something with them.
 The compliant manner of stating this would be "Lawn chairs and blankets welcomed."
-You are not telling the listener to do something; you are merely stating that the events organizers will allow people to have these items with them at the event.
+You are not telling the listener to do something; you are merely stating that the event’s organizers will allow people to have these items with them at the event.

 Example 3) "Don't forget to get your tickets."

-"Don't forget" and "get" are both instructions to the listener to take action, in this case, get tickets.
+Don't forget" and "get" are both instructions to the listener to take action, in this case, get tickets.
 To be compliant you would say "Tickets available by pre-order only."
 You can see that it is the same message, which is to get your tickets ahead of time, but the language falls within the parameters of what the FCC and WLRH does permit.

-Example 4) For more information call 555-1234."
+Example 4) “For more information call 555-1234."